 With this in mind, we set out to develop a versatile benchmark boot for hiking, glacier walking, mountaineering and at the same time a comfortable everyday lifestyle boot – all in one system.

 To meet this challenge we teamed up with the renowned boot designer Fabio Deon in Studio Deon, Montebelluna.
-What we first thought would require less than a year has now taken more than two years to complete.
+What we first thought would require less than a year has now taken more than three years to complete.